Seymour Hersh: Iraq and Abu Ghraib

-Hersh had obtained a secret 53-page report from an internal Army investigation headed by General Antonio Taguba, which had been submitted on March 3.
-It detailed more of the abuses, including pouring cold water and liquid from broken chemical lights on naked detainees, beatings with a broom stick and a chair, threatening males with rape, allowing guards to stitch wounds from a beating, sodomizing a detainee with a chemical light and a broom stick, and using military dogs to intimidate.
+Hersh had obtained a secret report from an internal Army investigation headed by General Antonio Taguba that had been submitted on March 3.
+It detailed more of the abuses, including pouring cold water and liquid from broken chemical lights on naked detainees, beatings with a broomstick and a chair, threatening men with rape, allowing guards to stitch wounds from a beating, sodomizing a detainee with a chemical light and a broomstick, and using military dogs to intimidate.
 The article also alleged that military intelligence teams, which included CIA officers and "interrogation specialists" from private contractors, had directed the abuse at the prison.
 In two articles in May 2004, "Chain of Command" and "The Gray Zone", Hersh alleged that the abuse stemmed from a top-secret special access program (SAP) authorized by Secretary of Defense Donald Rumsfeld during the invasion of Afghanistan in 2001, which provided blanket approval for killings, kidnappings, and interrogations (at Guantanamo Bay and CIA black sites) of "high-value" targets.
 He alleged that the SAP was extended to Iraq's military prisons in 2003 to gather intelligence on the growing insurgency, with Rumsfeld and Under Secretary of Defense for Intelligence Stephen Cambone also extending its methods of physical coercion and sexual humiliation, under the name "Copper Green".

-In a rare statement responding directly to the allegations, Pentagon spokesman Lawrence Di Rita said that they were "outlandish, conspiratorial, and filled with error and anonymous conjecture", and that they reflected "the fevered insights of those with little, if any, connection to the activities in the Department of Defense"; he added that: "With these false claims, the Magazine and the reporter have made themselves part of the story."
+Pentagon spokesman Lawrence Di Rita called the allegations "outlandish, conspiratorial, and filled with error and anonymous conjecture", and said they reflected "the fevered insights of those with little, if any, connection to the activities in the Department of Defense"; he added: "With these false claims, the Magazine and the reporter have made themselves part of the story."
 As the scandal grew and calls for Rumsfeld to resign mounted, he privately offered to step down, which Bush rejected.
 Later stories by other reporters revealed the Torture Memos, in which the Department of Justice had advised the Pentagon and the CIA on the legality of "enhanced interrogation techniques".
 As after Hersh's reporting on the My Lai massacre, he garnered national and international attention and won multiple awards, including his fifth George Polk Award.
-A book compiling and building upon his post-9/11 reporting for The New Yorker, titled Chain of Command: The Road from 9/11 to Abu Ghraib, was published later in 2004.
+A book compiling and building on his post-9/11 reporting, Chain of Command: The Road from 9/11 to Abu Ghraib, was published later in 2004.

 In July 2005, an article by Hersh alleged that the U.S. had covertly intervened in favor of Ayad Allawi in the January 2005 Iraqi parliamentary election, in an "off the books" campaign conducted by retired CIA officers and non-government personnel, and with funds "not necessarily" appropriated by Congress.